IHE/ITI.MHD/input/pagecontent/testplan.md

 * No CapabilityStatement available from Document Responder
 * Minimal-Metadata when Comprehensive is required
 * Hash and Size do not match the document content
-* Metadata is proper, but not within configured policy (e.g. unsupported FormatCode)
+* Metadata is proper, but not within configured policy (e.g., unsupported FormatCode)
 * document too big
 * Folder not supported
 * external document not supported
-* inability to store content (e.g. storage failure, or XDS return failures)
+* inability to store content (e.g., storage failure, or XDS return failures)

 ### Document Consumer and Document Responder

-Given that the system-under-test that has implemented the Document Consumer actor may choose to implement a subset of the functionality provided by the Document Consumer actor
+Given that the system-under-test that has implemented the Document Consumer may choose to implement a subset of the functionality provided by the Document Consumer.

 ## Unit Test Procedure